 LGBTQ youth are at a substantially greater risk for suicide.
-They are more likely to have suicidal ideation than heterosexual youth and youth without gender identity conflicts.
+They are three to four times more likely to have suicidal behaviour than heterosexual youth and youth without gender identity conflicts.
 A person's gender or sexual orientation is not in and of itself the cause of distress.
 Distress may be the result of exclusion, discrimination, harassment, neglect, or violence that LGBTQ youth face.